devron04/Phishguard-AI/README.md

 - **Dataset**: Built using the UCI SMS Spam Collection supplemented with modern email phishing data.
 - **Architecture**: Scikit-learn Pipeline with `RandomForestClassifier`.
 - **Accuracy**: ~98.9% on test data.
+-
+## 🔒 Security Note
+This project is designed for educational and research purposes only.
+Do not use it as the sole protection layer for sensitive or production environments.

 ## 🤝 Contribution
 Designed as a professional-grade college project/submission.
 Pull requests and feedback are welcome!